joseph-wardle/cenote/README.md

-a pkg-config file the build finds it alone; otherwise point `OIDN_DIR` at a directory whose `lib/` contains `libOpenImageDenoise.so` — an extracted [official release](https://github.com/RenderKit/oidn/releases), or a symlink to your distro's versioned library (Fedora's `oidn-libs` ships only `libOpenImageDenoise.so.2`, so: `mkdir -p ~/.local/opt/oidn/lib && ln -s /usr/lib64/libOpenImageDenoise.so.2 ~/.local/opt/oidn/lib/libOpenImageDenoise.so`).
-Setting it once in `~/.cargo/config.toml` covers every build:
+a pkg-config file the build finds it alone; otherwise point `OIDN_DIR` at a directory whose `lib/` contains `libOpenImageDenoise.so` — an extracted [official release](https://github.com/RenderKit/oidn/releases), or a symlink to your distro's versioned library (Setting it once in `~/.cargo/config.toml` covers every build:

 ```toml